Darcyddx/Active-Vision/Documentation/Scrum/March/20_March.md

 - The operation mechanism of TensorFlow Lite on mobile terminal is studied, and a preliminary understanding of how to load and run TFLite model in Android environment is obtained.
 ## What am I doing next?
 - The feasibility of hardware acceleration (NPU/GPU Delegate) was evaluated, and relevant documentation and official examples were collected.

+### Zhiyuan Lu

+## What have I done?

+- Construct a pipeline with multi-threading to manage ball tracking and player detection to make sure the code is efficient and thread-safe.

+## What am I doing next?

+- Implement the pre-processing step with ThreadPool.